Isochrony: Degrees of durational variability

 Despite the relative simplicity of the classifications above, in the real world languages do not fit quite so easily into such precise categories.
 Languages exhibit degrees of durational variability both in relation to other languages and to other standards of the same language.

 There can be varying degrees of stress-timing within the various standards of a language.
 Some southern dialects of Italian, a syllable-timed language, are effectively stress-timed.
 English, a stress-timed language, has become so widespread that some standards tend to be more syllable-timed than the British or North American standards, an effect which comes from the influence of other languages spoken in the relevant region.
 Indian English, for example, tends toward syllable-timing.
 This does not necessarily mean the language standard itself is to be classified as syllable-timed, of course, but rather that this feature is more pronounced.
 A subtle example is that to a native English speaker, for example, some accents from Wales may sound more syllable-timed.

 A better-documented case of these varying degrees of stress-timing in a language comes from Portuguese.
 European Portuguese is more stress-timed than the Brazilian standard.
-The latter has mixed characteristics and varies according to speech rate, sex and dialect.
+The latter has mixed characteristics and varies according to speech rate, gender and dialect.
 At fast speech rates, Brazilian Portuguese is more stress-timed, while in slow speech rates, it can be more syllable-timed.
 The accents of rural, southern Rio Grande do Sul and the Northeast (especially Bahia) are considered to sound more syllable-timed than the others, while the southeastern dialects such as the mineiro, in central Minas Gerais, the paulistano, of the northern coast and eastern regions of São Paulo, and the fluminense, along Rio de Janeiro, Espírito Santo and eastern Minas Gerais as well the Federal District, are most frequently essentially stress-timed.
 Also, male speakers of Brazilian Portuguese speak faster than female speakers and speak in a more stress-timed manner.